dpurgin/qtorm/README.md

     QOrmQueryResult result = session.from<Community>().select();

     QVector<Community*> communities = result.toVector();
-    // The entities are owned by QOrmSession, do not delete.
+    // The entities are owned by QOrmSession; do not delete them.
 }

 // Select with filter